How To Use Strong Verbs To Add Punch To Your Writing

 Excellent writing is always when you make good vocabulary and grammar choices.
 It is especially true for your choice of verbs.

-Take your time when you are writing or editing to examine the verbs you use.
+When writing or editing, take your time to examine the verbs you use.
 Check your dialogue tags carefully for weak reporting verbs with adverbs.

 Can you find better alternatives that are more descriptive?